tirzaelise/Afstudeerproject/PROGRESS.md

 ## Wednesday 26/04/2017

 I held my research proposal presentation in the morning and then I spent the entire day working on my research proposal document again.

+## Monday 01/05/2017

+Started working on the drinks database.
+The ADDb API structure of a drink is as contains the following properties that are interesting for my project: name, description, descriptionPlain, color, skill, isAlcoholic, isCarbonated, isHot, ingredients, tastes, occasions, tools, drinkTypes, actions.
+I wanted to work with AsyncTasks since I have done this before, but then I realised that this is only available for Java coding for Android.